 To determine the escaped luminosity at different wavelengths, we utilize the result in \cite{Thomsen_Dynamical_2022}, obtained by the Monte Carlo radiative transfer code SEDONA \citep{kasen_time-dependent_2006} to perform radiation transport calculations.

 Following the method in \cite{Thomsen_Dynamical_2022}, we explore the spectra for a range of inclinations, from $15^{\degree}$ to $70^{\degree}$.
 For each inclination, the gas density, temperature, and velocity are averaged within $\pm 5^{\degree}$ of the inclination from the GR-RMHD simulation, to generate a spherical input profile for SEDONA.
-The results are shown in Figure \ref{fig:spectrum}, which highlights the $0.2 - 10$ KeV X-ray band and the blackbody fitting in the optical band.
+The results are shown in Figure \ref{fig:spectrum}, which highlights the $0.2 - 10$ keV X-ray band and the blackbody fitting in the optical band.

-Figure \ref{fig:Lratio_angle} illustrates the X-ray luminosity in the $0.2 - 10$ KeV band ($L_{\rm X, 0.2 - 10\ {\rm KeV}}$), and the optical luminosity ($L_{\rm o, bb}$), derived from blackbody fitting the \textit{Swift}/UVOT band (v, b, u, UVW1, UVM2, and UVW2 filters), as a function of the viewing angle.
-In particularly, as the viewing angle exceeds $\sim 50^{\degree}$, the X-ray luminosity undergoes a sharp decline, while $L_{\rm o, bb}$ exhibits a slight increase.
-The X-ray luminosity evolves more rapidly than the optical emission, while the optical luminosity exhibits minimal changes within the $0^{\degree}-50^{\degree}$ and $55^{\degree}-70^{\degree}$ ranges.
+Figure \ref{fig:Lratio_angle} illustrates the X-ray luminosity in the $0.2 - 10$ keV band ($L_{\rm X, 0.2 - 10\ {\rm keV}}$) and the optical luminosity ($L_{\rm o, bb}$), derived from blackbody fitting the \textit{Swift}/UVOT band (v, b, u, UVW1, UVM2, and UVW2 filters), as a function of the viewing angle.
+In particular, as the viewing angle exceeds $\sim 50^{\degree}$, the X-ray luminosity undergoes a sharp decline, while $L_{\rm o, bb}$ exhibits a slight increase.
+X-ray luminosity evolves more rapidly than optical emission, while optical luminosity exhibits minimal changes within the $0^{\degree}-50^{\degree}$ and $55^{\degree}-70^{\degree}$ ranges.

 In the following sections, we proceed under the assumption of a rigidly precessing disk exhibiting the aforementioned viewing angle dependency to calculate the corresponding radiative features.